gtm19/up-in-the-air/README.md

 # Useful information

+## Putting your view inside a consistent container

 To create a new view inside the `container` partial, create a file (say `app/views/pages/help.html.erb`) and put the following inside:

 ```ruby